Secondary Thrombocytosis

 Exercise

-A patient's exercise mode can affect platelet release, activation, and function.
-Basic studies have confirmed that acute exercise promotes a transient increase in the platelet count partially caused by hemoconcentration effects and mobilization from the liver, lungs, and spleen.
-Regular exercise training decreases both platelet adhesion and aggregation and consequently has an antithrombotic effect.[48][49][50]
+A patient's exercise regimen can influence platelet release, activation, and function.
+Studies have confirmed that acute exercise leads to a transient increase in platelet count, partially due to hemoconcentration and mobilization from the liver, lungs, and spleen.
+However, regular exercise training reduces platelet adhesion and aggregation, thereby exerting an antithrombotic effect.[49][50][51]

 Epidemiology

-Secondary thrombocytosis is a common condition compared to primary thrombocytosis.
-Around 75% of individuals without any prior myeloproliferative disorders developed thrombocytosis after splenectomy.[6]
-The prevalence of reactive thrombocytosis in iron deficiency anemia was about 30%.
-According to a Chinese study, around 25.9% of children had a platelet count ≥500 × 10/L with respiratory tract infections.[51]
-In an Italian study, 50% of children aged 1 to 24 months hospitalized for community-acquired infections developed thrombocytosis.[52]
-Typically, preterm infants have a lower platelet count at birth, while term and late-preterm infants have thrombocytosis that peaks shortly after birth and then wanes after 1 month.[53]
-High platelet counts in young children were often primarily ascribed to respiratory infections and, less commonly, autoimmune disease.[54]
-No race, sex, or age has been noted to have an increased prevalence of secondary thrombocytosis.
+In an Italian study, 50% of children aged 1 to 24 months who were hospitalized for community-acquired infections developed thrombocytosis.[53]
+Typically, preterm infants have lower platelet counts at birth, while term and late-preterm infants often experience thrombocytosis that peaks shortly after birth and then declines within the first month.[54]
+High platelet counts in young children are commonly associated with respiratory infections and, less frequently, autoimmune diseases.[55]
+A specific race, sex, or age has not been found to have an increased prevalence of secondary thrombocytosis.

 Pathophysiology